steemit/devportal-tutorials-py/tutorials/18_vote_on_content/README.md

 #### 3. Check vote status<a name="votestat"></a>

 In order to give the user an educated choice we first check whether they have already voted on the given post/comment.
 The author and permlink for the post is supplied via the console/terminal.
+If you need to find something to vote on, you can try (https://condenser.steem.vc/) YMMV.

 ```python
 #capture variables